terraform-aws-modules/terraform-aws-sns/examples/complete/README.md

 # Complete SNS topic example

-Configuration in this directory creates SNS topics.
+Configuration in this directory creates:
+- A simple, default SNS topic
+- A FIFO SNS topic with FIFO SQS subscription; shows most of the supported arguments
+- A disabled SNS topic

 ## Usage